 - 1. English, other than Standard English (Language Code 51) - 2.
 American Sign Language (ASL)

-If the child has a disability that precludes assessment of one or more language domains, please refer to EL Entrance Procedures for Students with Disabilities on pg.
+If the child has a disability that precludes assessment of one or more language domains or an established IEP/504 plan, please refer to the section on EL Entrance Procedures for Students with Disabilities, pg.
 16.

 Timeline